 Quebec City offers unique experiences in every season.
 In the winter, the city transforms into a snowy wonderland, with the famous Quebec Winter Carnival bringing festive cheer.
 Spring and summer are perfect for exploring the city's parks and outdoor activities, while the fall foliage adds a stunning backdrop to your visit.

-What to do in quebec city?
+Ask HotBot: Where to stay in quebec city?

 Quebec City, the capital of Quebec province, is a treasure trove of history, culture, and natural beauty.
 With its European charm, cobblestone streets, and rich heritage, there’s no shortage of activities to engage in.
 Whether you're a history buff, a foodie, or an outdoor enthusiast, Quebec City has something to offer.
 Let's explore the myriad of experiences waiting for you in this enchanting city.

-Ask Hotbot: What to do in quebec city?
+Ask HotBot: What to do in quebec city?